Aid and Attendance

 Category R requires a number of additional circumstances in order for the veteran to qualify.

 To qualify for Category R, a veteran must meet the above requirements for A&A and one of the following:

-In order to receive any type of Aid and Attendance, whether SMC-L or SMC-R, a veteran must submit VA Form 21-2680 that has been completed by their physician to show proof of the need for Aid and Attendance.
+In order to receive any type of Aid and Attendance, whether SMC-L or SMC-R, a veteran must show proof of the need for Aid and Attendance by submitting VA Form 21-2680 that has been completed by their physician.

 What is Aid and Attendance?